adl/hoaf/README.md

 ![automaton](figures/aut_alph1.svg)

-    HOA: v1.1   /* Alphabet: was introduced in v1.1 */
+    HOA: v1.1   /* Alphabet: and negated properties were introduced in v1.1 */
     States: 3
     Start: 0
     Alphabet: 3 "a" "b" "c"
     Acceptance: 2 Fin(0) & Inf(1)
     acc-name: Rabin 1
+    properties: deterministic !univ-branch
     --BODY--
     State: 0
     [0 | 2] 0   /* label {a,c} could be also denoted by [!1] */